JanMalte/journey_list/README.md

 to add all their absences to a list of the absences of the board members.
 The plugin in the successor of the famous "Awaylist" and "Abwesenheitsliste" plugins.

+The plugin is compatible with the built in MyBB Away function for users.

 Installation
 ============